Kakao Map come Korean 3D maps

 Currently, the service can only be used in the Korean cities of Seoul and Seongnam, but according to the company it will be expanded very soon.

-The map also predicts times s for various destinations, gives about the weather, recommendations for restaurants and theaters around the city's hotels.
+The map also provides shuttle times for various destinations, provides weather information, suggestions for restaurants and theaters around the city's hotels.

-A version for iOS will be released later this year according to ZDNet.
+A version for iOS devices will be released within the year according to ZDNet.

 Your email address is not published.
 Required fields are mentioned with *